Skip to content

 Merge.dev: The Linked Account Tax

 Merge is one of the most recognized names in the unified API space, but as we've detailed in our Truto vs Merge.dev comparison, their pricing model is notoriously hostile to scaling startups.
-Merge charges $650/month for up to 10 total production Linked Accounts, with $65 per Linked Account after that.
-Every connection between your customer and an external system is a billable unit.
-If one customer connects their CRM, their HRIS, and their accounting tool, that's three Linked Accounts — three billable units from a single customer.
+Merge's published Launch plan starts at $650/month for 10 production linked accounts and $65/account beyond that.
+One customer connecting three integrations counts as three linked accounts.

 Let's run the math on a standard mid-market SaaS trajectory:

 At 500 customers with three integrations each, you're looking at roughly $1.17M/year just in unified API fees.
 That's before you've paid a single engineer to maintain anything on your side.
-Enterprise pricing is custom and can range $50,000+ annually.
-And almost all Merge plans require an annual contract with capacity-based pricing, meaning you commit to a minimum linked account volume before you know your actual adoption numbers.
+Organizations with substantial budgets to start with ($50,000+ annually) are Merge's target.
+And almost all Merge plans require an annual contract with capacity-based pricing, meaning you commit to a minimum number of linked accounts at the beginning of your contract, regardless of your actual usage.

 Apideck: The Consumer-Based Compromise

-Recognizing the backlash against per-connection billing, Apideck shifted from API call-based to consumer-based pricing as their primary model.
+Recognizing the backlash against per-connection billing, Apideck uses consumer-based pricing as their primary model.
 A consumer is one of your end customers who has at least one active integration, regardless of how many integrations they use.

 This means a consumer using one integration or five integrations is still one consumer.
 If your customer connects QuickBooks, Xero, BambooHR, and Salesforce, they count as a single consumer.
 That's meaningfully better than paying per linked account — it stops penalizing multi-connector adoption.